Downtown Baptist Church was built with faith, perseverance and hard work.

 In 1967 the congregation called Reverend Donald Bowen.
 Reverend Bowen began his 30-year tenure by accepting the call.
 Reverend Bowen came with one goal: “To create a warm evangelical witness for the Lord in downtown Alexandria where the emphasis is on Bible-centered preaching/teaching and evangelism.”
 A 1979 interview quoted Pastor Bowen saying “Downtown Baptist Church as a unique opportunity for ‘being’ and ‘doing.’
 I am convinced that the brightest days are ahead of us… it will take vision on the part of the people and a commitment to follow through with it.
 That’s my desire… and prayer.”

 Reverend Dale Seley served the church from 1997-2008.
 Pastor Seley continued the commitment to the location and Baptist message by offering his special brand of pastoring and unique inclusive care, encouraging members to maintain their talents and hard work to Christ’s purpose and goals.
 He was instrumental in developing and garnering the several church mottos (CONNECT the DOTS and Caring Hand… Close at Heart), along with a reminder of Christ’s pivotal directions to “Love God and Love Others.”

 In 2011 Reverend Daniel Carlton came to DBC with a re-dedication and focus on mission.
 His goals and vision encouraged a focus on missions, community outreach, and member participation.
 During 2014, Pastor Carlton received a prompting to seek other challenges and answered a call from another church leading him to move on to those challenges.

 DBC called Reverend Phillip Faig in June of 2015.
-Pastor Faig is now in his second year at DBC and is leading the congregation to serve others in the name of Christ in Old Town and beyond.
+Pastor Faig is now in his fourth year at DBC and is leading the congregation to serve others in the name of Christ in Old Town and beyond.